Michibiki Satellite-based Augmentation Service

-Multi-functional Satellite Augmentation System (MTSAT or MSAS) is a Japanese satellite based augmentation system (SBAS), i.e. a satellite navigation system which supports differential GPS (DGPS) to supplement the GPS system by reporting (then improving) on the reliability and accuracy of those signals.
+Michibiki Satellite-based Augmentation Service (MSAS), formerly Multi-functional Satellite Augmentation System, is a Japanese satellite based augmentation system (SBAS), i.e. a satellite navigation system which supplements the GPS system by reporting (then improving) on the reliability and accuracy of those signals.
 MSAS is operated by Japan's Ministry of Land, Infrastructure and Transport and Civil Aviation Bureau (JCAB).
 MSAS was commissioned for aviation use on 27 September 2007.

 The use of SBASs, such as MSAS, enables an individual GPS receiver to correct its own position, offering a much greater accuracy.
 Typically GPS signal accuracy is improved from some 20 meters to approximately 1.5–2 meters in both the horizontal and vertical dimensions.